symanex/ec2_viper/README.md

 ``ec2_janitor --armed``

-Terminate all EC2 instances that a tag 'terminate-me' set to 'true':
+Terminate all EC2 instances that have a tag 'terminate-me' set to 'true':

-``ec2_janitor --tag terminate-me --value true --armed``
+``ec2_janitor --armed --tag terminate-me --value true``

-Terminate all EC2 instances in the `eu-west-1` region that have a tag 'DeleteMe' set to 'now':
+Terminate all EC2 instances in the `eu-west-1` region only, that have a tag 'DeleteMe' set to 'now':

-``ec2_janitor --region eu-west-1 --armed``
+``ec2_janitor --armed --region eu-west-1``